-Within the able-bodied Canadian sport system, under-training and over-competition are common, and Canadian Sport for Life provides suggested ratios of training to competition hours at each LTAD stage.
-There is no evidence to suggest that athletes with disabilities require different ratios; however, different specific disabilities may require different training volumes.
+Within the able-bodied Canadian sport system, under-training and over-competition are common, and Sport for Life provides suggested ratios of training to competition hours at each LTD stage.
+There is no evidence to suggest that athletes with diverse abilities require different ratios; however, different specific impairments may require different training volumes.
 (For example, hand-cyclists may not sustain as much volume as cyclists using their legs.)

-Effective competition for athletes with disabilities needs to be matched to the athletes' stage of development.
+Effective competition for athletes with diverse abilities needs to be matched to the athletes' stage of development.
 This can be challenging when there are few athletes in a particular sport or classification/division within that sport, such as sports and events for athletes with high support needs or female athletes (both groups have often experienced cancellation of events due to too few competitors).
 As a result, creative solutions need to be developed to provide suitable competition opportunities for all.

-Historically, local and international competition suitable for the Learn to Train and Train to Win stages have been more readily available than competition suitable for athletes at the Train to Train and Train to Compete stages.
+Historically, local and international competition suitable for the Learning to Train and Training to Win stages have been more readily available than competition suitable for athletes at the Training to Train and Training to Compete stages.
 While progress has been made in some areas and sports in recent years, competition opportunities remain uneven depending on the sports and their structure.
-The various sport organizations that serve athletes with disabilities need to continue to address this gap in the competition calendar if their athletes are to have optimum development.
+The various sport organizations that serve athletes with diverse abilities need to continue to address this gap in the competition calendar if their athletes are to have optimum development.